glowform/reproducible_research_2025/lessons/RR_assignment_6.md

 ### Exercise 3 - Merge conflicts

 Lets create a new repo for this one and try to create a merge conflict in it.\
-It's safest to use git bash (terminal) for this exercise.
+It's safest to use git bash (terminal) for this exercise, to avoid UTF-16 encoding.

 ```
 git init conflict-ex